 Burpees are referred by pros as being the single best exercise ever.
 Burpees target and work more muscle groups than any other bodyweight exercise.

-The burpee has been invented over 80 years ago!
-It has exploded in popularity only in the past few years.
+The burpee has been invented over 80 years ago but has exploded in popularity only in recent years.

-Maybe you've never heard of the burpee, or maybe you think it's an exercise that's just for Marines and Navy Seals.
+Maybe you didn't do burpees before or think it's an exercise that's just for Marines and Navy Seals.

 The truth is that, with just a little bit of practice, almost anyone can do this amazing bodyweight only exercise.